 Where to Find Freelance Jobs as a Beginner:

-👉 Tip: When applying for jobs, avoid generic proposals.
-Instead, personalize your pitch by mentioning the client’s needs and how you can help.
+When applying for jobs, avoid generic proposals.
+Instead, personalize your pitch by focusing on the client’s needs and how you can help them.

 Example of a Simple Proposal for a Freelance Writer: